The Editor would like to thank the all reviewers of the papers submitted

 Dr. Bernd Schneider (Baltic Sea Research Institute Warnemünde, Rostock, Germany) •

-Dr. Andrzej Stolyhwo (Technical University of Gdansk, Poland) •
+Dr. Andrzej Stolyhwo (Technical University of Gdańsk, Poland) •

-Prof. Ewa Styczynska-Jurewicz (Marine Biology Centre PAS, Gdynia, Poland) •
+Prof. Ewa Styczyńska-Jurewicz (Marine Biology Centre PAS, Gdynia, Poland) •

-Prof. Antoni Sliwinski (University of Gdansk, Poland) •
+Prof. Antoni Śliwiński (University of Gdańsk, Poland) •

-Prof. Piotr Szefer (Medical University of Gdansk, Poland) •
+Prof. Piotr Szefer (Medical University of Gdańsk, Poland) •

 Prof. John Wahr (Dept. of Physics, University of Colorado at Boulder, USA) •